 The most important factor, which governs the occupational pattern of an economy, is the availability of the total work force in an economy.
-The analysis of workers' profile reflects that 25% of total population of Dumka District is total main workers, 15% are marginal workers and 60% are non-workers, who depend for their livelihood on the toils of the main workforce.
+The analysis of workers' profile reflects that 38.01 % of total working population of Dumka district is total main workers and 61.99 % are marginal.
 The non-workers comprise of old, diseased, disabled and most of them are children of non-working age group beside housewives.